What is an emergency plan?

 - A process for identifying false alarms.

-- A clear understanding of who calls 999.
+- A clear understanding of who calls 999 and what information to provide to emergency services.

 - Clearly marked escape routes – these should be as short and direct as possible.